sebschlicht/Web-Science-MOOC-update/README.md

 # Moved sites
 **All URLs corrected** implies quiz is moved.
+It also implies script is moved for lesson "Web Content" and later.

 | Part | Block | Lesson | Learning Unit | Moved | All URLs corrected | missing parameters | notes |
 | :--: | :---: | :----: | :-----------: | :---: | :----------------: | :----------------: | :---: |